dotnet/docs-aspire/docs/azure/integrations-overview.md

 ### Azure provisioning defaults

 The Azure provisioning libraries provide default values for Azure resources.
 These defaults are only a starting point and aren't intended for all use cases.
 You can customize these defaults in multiple ways to meet your specific requirements.
-For more information, see [Azure SDK customization](#azure-SDK-customization) and [Use custom Bicep templates](../deployment/azure/custom-bicep-templates.md).
+For more information, see [Azure provisioning customization](#azure-provisioning-customization) and [Use custom Bicep templates](../deployment/azure/custom-bicep-templates.md).

 #### Azure role assignment defaults